 At the time of applying, the candidate should not be a member of the EUSDR or EUSALP Youth Council.
 Applicants who were previously members of another MRS Youth Council are welcome to apply.

-The applicant should not be a member of political party or interest group.
+The applicant isnot a member of political party and/or interest group officially involved in national/regional/local election process.

 The application needs to arrive within the given deadline and needs to be complete (application form and motivational letter included).